faizalrf/documentation/MariaDB-Encryption-Hashicorp-Vault.md

 * error performing token check: Vault is sealed
 ```

-We can see clearly that the vault is sealed currently, let's unseal it by providing three of the unseal keys from the `init.file`
+We can see clearly that the vault is sealed currently, let's unseal it by providing any three of the unseal keys from the `init.file`

 ```
 $ vault operator unseal pjGeGw17vdPsk7GQ8Nnv4dYS2MSJIyjpQQTcLJc3RlwY